mjlomeli/cards/README.md

 * Drag and drop_test
 * Card selection
-* Reset game
+* Restart the game after finishing.
-* Visualize score
 * More TBA after completion of above

 ### In addition, this project will include:

 * A comprehensive README
 * Instructional guide
-* API referencing image and card data

 ### Technologies, Libraries, APIs

-* Looking into sound libraries
-* Looking into animation renderers (sfx)
+* Used a mp3 to make sounds of the cards.
+* Made a version of the Cartesian Product from Python's documentation.

 ## Structure

-Have split the objects into 5 modules:
+Split the objects into 5 modules:

 1. Card
     - Has a shape